amrit110/inclusive_images_challenge/journal.md

   <img src="/plots/label_distributions_1.png" width="1024" />
 </p>

-* Even though the top 32 classes from the test set are present in the test set, the frequency distribution is quite different.
+* Even though the top 32 classes from the test set are present in the training set, the frequency distribution is quite different.